fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

 ### Filter <a href="config_filter" id="config_filter"></a>

 A _filter_ section defines a filter (related to a filter plugin).
 Here we will describe the base configuration for each _filter_ section.
-Note that each filter plugin may add it own configuration keys:
+Note that each filter plugin may add its own configuration keys:

 | Key         | Description                                                  |
 | ----------- | ------------------------------------------------------------ |